-- 1 HB292
+- 1 SB241

-- 2 173599-2
+- 2 206277-2

-- 3 By Representative Rowe
+- 3 By Senator McClendon

-- 4 RFD: Military and Veterans Affairs
+- 4 RFD: Judiciary

-- 5 First Read: 24-FEB-16
+- 5 First Read: 23-FEB-21

-1 173599-2:n:02/09/2016:JET/th LRS2016-317R1 2 3 4 5 6 7 8 SYNOPSIS: Existing law does not provide a specific 9 remedy for the state to pursue damages sustained 10 when a person or entity commits false or fraudulent 11 acts against the state.
+1 206277-2:n:02/19/2021:JET/tgw LSA2020-985R1 2 3 4 5 6 7 8 SYNOPSIS: Existing law does not provide a specific 9 remedy for the state to pursue damages sustained 10 when a person or entity commits false or fraudulent 11 acts against the state.
 12 This bill would establish the Alabama 13 Medicaid False Claims Act, to provide a remedy for 14 fraudulent claims in the Alabama Medicaid program.
-15 This bill would provide that certain persons 16 who make false claims or commit fraud against the 17 Medicaid program would be liable to the state for 18 three times the amount of damage sustained, a civil 19 penalty, and any associated costs, including 20 attorneys' fees.
+15 This bill would provide that certain persons 16 who make false claims or commit fraud against the 17 Medicaid program would be liable to the state for 18 three times the amount of damage sustained, civil 19 penalties, and any associated costs, including 20 attorney's fees.
 21 This bill would provide for the 22 responsibilities of the Attorney General and 23 private individuals in investigating and proceeding 24 against violators in civil actions.
 25 This bill would prohibit any employer from 26 taking retaliatory action or preventing an employee 27 from disclosing information to government or law

 1 enforcement agencies investigating false or 2 fraudulent claims actions.
 3 This bill would also provide for the 4 limitation of actions.
-5 6 A BILL 7 TO BE ENTITLED 8 AN ACT 9 10 To create the Alabama Medicaid False Claims Act, 11 relating to false or fraudulent claims made upon the Alabama 12 Medicaid program; to subject certain violators making false 13 claims or committing fraud against the Alabama Medicaid Agency 14 to treble damages and civil penalties; to provide for 15 associated investigative costs; to provide for exceptions; to 16 provide for the responsibilities of the Attorney General and 17 private individuals in investigating and proceeding against 18 violators in civil actions; to prohibit retaliatory actions by 19 employers against employees who disclose information to 20 government or law enforcement agencies investigating false 21 claims; and to provide for the limitation of actions.
+5 6 A BILL 7 TO BE ENTITLED 8 AN ACT 9 10 To create the Alabama Medicaid False Claims Act, 11 relating to false or fraudulent claims made upon the Alabama 12 Medicaid program, to subject certain violators making false 13 claims or committing fraud against the Alabama Medicaid Agency 14 to treble damages and civil penalties; to provide for 15 associated investigative costs; to provide for exceptions; to 16 provide for the responsibilities of the Attorney General and 17 private individuals in investigating and proceeding against 18 violators in civil actions; to prohibit retaliatory actions by 19 employers against employees who disclose information to 20 government or law enforcement agencies investigating false 21 claims; and to provide for the limitation of actions.
 22 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 23 Section 1.
 The act shall be known and may be cited 24 as the Alabama Medicaid False Claims Act.
 25 Section 2.
-For the purposes of this act, the following terms shall have the following meanings:
+For the purposes of this act, the 26 following terms shall have the following meanings:

 - (1) CLAIM.
-Any request or demand, whether under a contract or otherwise, for money or property and whether or not the state has title to the money or property, based on costs or projected costs and including any entry or omission in a cost report or similar document, book of account, or any other document that supports or attempts to support the claim that satisfies either of the following: - a.
+Includes a request or demand made orally, in writing, electronically, or magnetically.
+Each claim may be treated as a separate claim.
+The term includes any request or demand, whether under a contract or otherwise, for money or property and whether or not the state has title to the money or property, based on costs or projected costs and including any entry or omission in a cost report or similar document, book of account, or any other document that supports or attempts to support the claim that satisfies either of the following: - a.
 Is presented to the Alabama Medicaid Agency, its employees, agents, contractors, or its designated fiscal intermediary.